Millipedes or Pool Dragons?

 Because pool dragons aren’t native to North America and can adapt well to otherwise unwelcoming ecosystems, they’re pretty common in urban areas.
 Unfortunately, they have few if any natural predators here and multiply quickly, so it’s not exactly thrilling when you find they’ve decided to colonize your garage.
 Like other diplopods, however, pool dragons don’t bite and pose no threat to humans, so they’re more of a nuisance than a health issue even when they infest homes or public areas.
 They also seem more likely to populate outdoor areas like patios and greenhouses (hence their “greenhouse millipede” nickname) than to actually form colonies in buildings.
 However, if it gets too hot outside, they have been known to come indoors.
 Or take a dip in the pool, apparently.

 My family stopped renewing our pool memberships when I was in high school.
-I still miss those days when I could just walk up the road on a hot day and go for a swim.
-I miss my teammates, the diving boards, the Krispy Kreme donut the morning after a swim meet… perhaps most of all, I miss diving into the deep end and staring up at the sky from the bottom of the pool.
+Although it’s been a while now, I still miss the days when I could just walk up the road on a hot day and go for a swim.
+I miss my swim team, the diving boards, the Krispy Kreme donuts our coach would bring the morning after a swim meet… maybe most of all, I miss diving into the deep end and staring up at the sky from the bottom of the pool.
 Some of the best daydreams take shape underwater.